Amaka-tech/Hotel-Revenue-Management-Analysis/README.md

 ---
 ## Data Modelling:

-Due to the simplicity of the schema, one to many relationships were automatically created by PowerBI to produce a simplified data model which was found to be accurate upon inspection.
-The data model shows relationship between the tables in the schema which can be seen below.
+Due to the simplicity of the schema, one-to-many relationships were automatically created by PowerBI to produce a simplified data model which was found to be accurate upon inspection.
+The data model shows the relationship between the tables in the schema which can be seen below.

 One to Many Relationship between "Meal_cost" and "Hotel_revenue_data" tables